-It all started when I saw this tear-jerker of a video being shared on Facebook last month…
+It all started when I saw this tear-jerker of a video being shared on Facebook last month.

-It turns out, P.K.
-Subban is HUGE in Canada — as are most professional hockey players.
+It turns out P.K.
+Subban is huge in Canada, as are most professional hockey players.
 However, Subban is known more for his philanthropy than his skills on the ice.

-According to his Wikipedia profile, last year Subban announced his donation of $10 million to the Montreal Children’s Hospital.
+According to details on his Wikipedia profile, last year P.K.
+Subban announced his donation of $10 million to the Montreal Children’s Hospital.
 The hospital called it “the biggest philanthropic commitment by a sports figure in Canadian history.”
 After his donation, Subban continued his commitment as spokesman and organized the Winter Wonderland with Air Canada at the hospital before the holidays.

 Thank you, P.K.
 Subban.
 You’re an inspiration to us all.

 When it comes to your next fundraising endeavour, what will it be and who will it serve?
 Will you still be able to be as committed to it if you had to move across the country?
 Or out of the country?